silvestrue/silvestru-it/general-enquiries.md

     padding_bottom: medium
     background_color: none
   - type: form_section
-    content: >
+    content: |
-      ### Woah, slow down Dorothy

-      If you want my help taking other people’s money, I want to know more about you first.

-      I want to know if I like you and if I can work with you.
-Unless you’re selling arsenic disguised as children’s food, I don’t care that much about your product - well I do, but it’s not the most important thing.

-      Let me know about yourself, your project, why you want to do it and how you imagine me contributing to it.
-I will do my best to reply within 48 hours.

-      Thank you!
+      ### So... you want to talk business?

+      Great.

+      Please tell me a little bit about you, your project and your goals.

+      I reply within 48 working hours.
     content_align: left
     form_position: right
     form_width: fifty